Michael Rowntree

 Michael Hotham Rowntree (16 February 1919 - 23 September 2007) was a British journalist and social campaigner.
 He was involved with Oxfam for 60 years, serving as chairman between 1971 and 1977 and Chair Emeritus from 1991.

 Early life

 Rowntree was the son of Arnold Rowntree and a nephew of the chocolatier and social-reformer Joseph Rowntree.
 He was educated at Earnseat School in Arnside, and then at Bootham School.
 York, where he became head boy.
 He won a scholarship to Queen's College, Oxford where he read PPE for two years until the Second World War intervened.

 A conscientious objector, he helped Paul Cadbury and Michael Barratt Brown to re-establish the Friends Ambulance Unit ("FAU") holding many leadership positions.
 He worked in Finland in 1940, then in Cairo, and became his FAU unit's leader in North Africa and then into Italy.
 Later he co-ordinated the work of all FAU units in Germany.
+Rowntree's older sister, Tessa, helped refugees from Nazi Germany leave Czechoslovakia for Britain before World War II began.

 At the end of the war, he married Anna Crosfield, a textiles' artist.
 They went on to have three children.